adriangalilea/xdg-dirs/README.md

 2. To ensure XDG environment variables are set, add the following line to your shell's startup file (e.g., `~/.bashrc`, `~/.zshrc`, or `~/.profile`):
    ```
-   eval "$(xdg-user-dirs-cross)"
+   eval "$(xdg-dirs)"
    ```

-   This command evaluates the output of `xdg-user-dirs-cross`, which consists of export statements.
+   This command evaluates the output of `xdg-dirs`, which consists of export statements.
 This is necessary because a Go program cannot directly modify the environment of the shell that calls it.

 3. Restart your shell or log out and log back in for the changes to take effect.